isaacbaguisa/Detecting-Stellar-Flares/README.md

 # Detecting Stellar Flares

-This project focuses on the detection and analysis of stellar flares using time-series data from the Transiting Exoplanet Survey Satellite (TESS).
+This project focuses on the detection and analysis of stellar flares using time-series data from NASA's Transiting Exoplanet Survey Satellite (TESS).
 Stellar flares are intense bursts of energy resulting from magnetic reconnection, indicated by a sudden increase in brightness followed by a gradual decay.
 Understanding these flares is essential for insights into stellar behavior and their potential impacts on surrounding environments.

 ## Project Overview

 The primary objective of this project is to develop and evaluate models to accurately detect stellar flares in photometric data.

-## Data Description
+## Data

-The dataset comprises time-series measurements of stellar brightness and associated errors for three stars:
+The dataset consists of time-series measurements of stellar brightness and associated errors for three stars:

 - **TIC 0131799991**
 - **TIC 031381302**